Rebecca Holloway

 Google Search has a surprising new competitor - TikTok.
 With more data dispelling misconceptions about the platform, here's why every business, including B2Bs, can benefit.

-When it comes to social media marketing among B2B companies, there aren’t many platforms that are more misunderstood than TikTok.
+When it comes to B2B social media marketing, few platforms are more misunderstood than TikTok.

-These misconceptions lead to one of the most exciting platforms in social media marketing being written off, and huge opportunities missed.
-If you don’t take TikTok seriously enough, you will miss out to people who will.
+These misconceptions can lead to one of the most exciting platforms in social media marketing being written off by B2Bs – and huge opportunities missed.
+If you don’t take TikTok seriously enough, you will miss out to the businesses that will.

 Many marketing directors assume that TikTok’s demographic skews too young for their organisation to bother integrating it into their marketing, especially for B2B.

-The relative youthful audience might have been its biggest user groups during the pandemic, when the app’s popularity exploded, becoming the most downloaded app of 2021, but the idea that TikTok is only for teens just isn’t supported by the evidence anymore.
+The relatively youthful audience might remain its largest, but it is no longer the majority.
+The idea that TikTok is only for teens isn’t supported by the evidence anymore.

-Last month internal data from Google revealed that 40% of people born between 1997 and 2002 prefer using TikTok to Google for online search queries.
+In 2022, internal data from Google revealed that 40% of people born between 1997 and 2002 prefer using TikTok to Google for online search queries.
+A September 2023 survey by Her Campus Media revealed that 74% of Gen Z uses TikTok’s search function, and over half of Gen Z women prefer to use TikTok to search .

-This statistic came as a shock to many in marketing, but as the platform gains popularity across age groups it’s likely that TikTok’s search function will only get more popular.
+As the platform gains popularity across age groups it’s likely that TikTok’s search function will only get more popular.
 If you don’t use the app, the idea that a growing number of people are finding TikTok more useful than Google Search may be difficult to understand.
-Here’s how it works.
+Here’s what survey respondents told Her Campus Media were their three biggest reasons to choose TikTok:

 The image above shows TikTok’s search function and the kinds of results it produces.
 The “Others searched for” section is telling: “vibey”, “boujie”, “affordable”, “unique”.